-Background and experience Shaun Kingsbury was previously responsible for European activities at Hudson Clean Energy Partners, a leading US clean energy private equity firm, and was a founding partner of Pulsar Energy Capital.
+Shaun Kingsbury was previously responsible for European activities at Hudson Clean Energy Partners, a leading US clean energy private equity firm, and was a founding partner of Pulsar Energy Capital.
 He advised 3i on a number of European renewable energy transactions including its €170m acquisition of GES, where he was a Non Executive Director.
 Shaun previously worked at Shell in Europe, the US and Asia, and for Centrica's retail power business in the US.
-He also founded and chaired the Low Carbon investors in the clean energy sector.
+He also founded and chaired the Low Carbon Finance Group, a group of the leading investors in the clean energy sector.